in28minutes/cloud.in28minutes.com/_posts/2020-06-07-aws-elastic-beanstalk-eb.md

 </div>

 ## AWS Elastic BeanStalk
-- **Simplest way** to deploy and scale your web application in AWS
-	- Provides end-to-end web application management
+AWS Elastic BeanStalk is the **Simplest way** to deploy and scale your web application in AWS.
+It provides end-to-end web application management.

-- Supports Java, .NET, Node.js, PHP, Ruby, Python, Go, and Docker applications
+AWS Elastic BeanStalk Supports Java, .NET, Node.js, PHP, Ruby, Python, Go, and Docker applications

-- **No usage charges** - Pay only for AWS resources you provision
+AWS Elastic BeanStalk has **No usage charges** - Pay only for AWS resources you provision.

-- **Features**:
+AWS Elastic BeanStalk **Features** include:
 - Automatic load balancing
 - Auto scaling
 - Managed platform updates
 - Application health monitoring

 ## AWS Elastic Beanstalk Concepts

+Let's look at some of the important Elastic Beanstalk Concepts:

-- **Application** - A container for environments, versions and configuration
+**Application** - A container for environments, versions and configuration

-- **Application Version** - A specific version of deployable code (stored in S3)
+**Application Version** - A specific version of deployable code (stored in S3)

-- **Environment** - An application version deployed to AWS resources.
+**Environment** - An application version deployed to AWS resources.
 You can have multiple environments running different application versions for the same application.

-- **Environment Tier**:
+**Environment Tier**:
 - For batch applications, use **worker tier**
 - For web applications, use **web server tier**

 ## AWS Elastic BeanStalk - Remember

+Here are a few important things that you would need to remember about AWS Elastic BeanStalk:
 - You **retain full control** over AWS resources created
 - **Ideal for simple web** applications
 - **NOT ideal for microservices** architectures